Alfalfa sprouts being recalled after salmonella outbreak - KESQ

 Company President Mike Rhodes said the recall is being done voluntarily “out of an abundance of caution” to make sure people don’t get sick.

-Rhodes said there haven’t been any positive salmonella tests at the company’s plant, which FDA inspectors were visiting Thursday.
+Rhodes said there haven’t been any positive salmonella tests at the company’s plant, which FDA inspectors visited Thursday.